MicrosoftDocs/Viva/Viva/glint/setup/embedding-content-resources.md

     1. In *Type*, use the dropdown menu to select **Video.**
     1. Choose the default language.
     1. Enter a description of the video content.
     1. Paste the copied code - just that small piece - into the *Video Link* box.
-A video preview displays on the right.
+A video preview displays.
 1. Select **Save.**
 1. Select **Publish.**